Samuel M. Jones: Mayor of Toledo

 These policies made Jones unpopular with the Toledo's business community and his tolerance of saloons caused him to lose the support of many moral reformers.
 When his term was over in 1899, Jones was not re-nominated by the Republicans.
-He ran as an independent instead under the slogan "Principle Before Party" winning a second term with 70 percent of the vote.
-He was re-elected in 1901 with 57% of the vote and again in 1903 with 48% of the vote in a three-way race.
+He ran as an independent instead under the slogan "Principle Before Party" winning a second term with 70% of the vote.
+He was re-elected in 1901 with 57% of the vote, and again in 1903 with 48% of the vote in a three-way race.

-Progressive journalist and lawyer Brand Whitlock, who succeeded Jones as mayor, portrayed Jones as almost lighthearted in his approach to reform, especially when upsetting norms observed by the police:[H]e was most in his element when the police judge was absent, as he was now and then.
+Progressive journalist and lawyer Brand Whitlock, who succeeded Jones as mayor and continued Jones' reform efforts, portrayed Jones as almost lighthearted in his approach to reform, especially when upsetting norms observed by the police:[H]e was most in his element when the police judge was absent, as he was now and then.
 In that exigency the law gave Jones, as mayor, the power to appoint the acting police judge; and when Jones did not go down and sit as magistrate himself, he appointed me; and we always found some reason or other for letting all the culprits go.Police frustration with Jones led the Ohio General Assembly, which Republicans dominated, to enact a statute taking control of the Toledo police department away from the mayor and giving it instead to a commission appointed by the governor.
 In 1902, however, the Ohio Supreme Court struck the statute down as violative of the Ohio Constitution after Jones mounted a legal challenge.

-"Golden Rule" Jones died suddenly during his third term as mayor on July 12, 1904.
-Citizens of Toledo lined the streets to view his funeral procession.
-His successor, Brand Whitlock, continued Jones' reform efforts.
-Whitlock's 1914 autobiography, Forty Years of It, contains an extended, admiring discussion of Jones.